-How to preserve tomatoes: Step-by step instructions
+Save Your Tomatoes!
+Step-By-Step Instructions To Get That Fresh Flavour All Year Round

 Get the good stuff ready to fill the jars!
 For tomatoes, core, blanch, then drop into ice water.
 Use a knife to pull the skin away easily.

 Use canning tongs to carefully place the jars into the canner of boiling water.
-Filled jars must be covered by at least 2 in. of water.
+Filled jars must be covered by at least two inches of water.
 Start the timer on the processing when the water comes to a full rolling boil.
 Keep the water boiling for the entire processing time.

 Let processed jars stand at room temperature for 24 hours.
 Check that lids have sealed properly by pressing them.
 They should be flat and not pop up.
 Any jars that haven’t sealed can be stored in the fridge and used within two weeks.

-Essential canning gear
+Essential canning tools

 Bottled lemon juice